Chicago's Black Fire Brigade to hold first event in new building

 "I feel he is safe here, and they're teaching him things I can never teach him, how to be a man, how to take care of himself," said Ankum's mother, Demeka Wade-Ankum.
 "So that means a lot."

-Ankum has heled the Black Fire Brigade transform their building into a place that will honor the fallen.
+Ankum has helped the Black Fire Brigade transform their building into a place that will honor the fallen.

 "This way, my son will know that his dad didn't die in vain," Wade-Ankum said.
 "Everybody respects him, it's just an honor."